Hodge-Tate decomposition for non-smooth spaces: (Pro- etale)- eh de Rham comparison

 \end{proof} As the quasi-isomorphisms above are all filtered with respect to natural filtrations, by taking the $0$-th graded piece, we get back to the Hodge-Tate decomposition for proper rigid spaces over a discretely valued field.

-Moreover, the above implies the degeneracy of the \'eh version of the Hodge-de Rham spectral sequence.
-Recall that the naive truncation of $\Omega_\eh^\bullet$ gives a filtration on it, whose associated $E_1$ spectral sequence is
+Moreover, we can use the above to prove the degeneracy of the $\eh$ version of the Hodge-de Rham spectral sequence.
+Recall that the naive truncation of $\Omega_\eh^\bullet$ gives a filtration on it, whose associated spectral sequence is

-This is the \'eh version of the Hodge-de Rham spectral sequence. \begin{proposition} Let $X$ be a proper rigid space over $K_0$.
-Then the \'eh Hodge-de Rham spectral sequence degenerates at its $E_1$ page. \end{proposition} \begin{proof} As each $\cH^q(X_\eh,\Omega_{\eh, /K_0}^p)$ is of finite dimension over $K_0$ (by the properness of $X$ and the Proposition \ref{coh}), it suffices to show that
+This is the $\eh$ version of the Hodge-de Rham spectral sequence. \begin{proposition} Let $X$ be a proper rigid space over $K_0$.
+Then the $\eh$ Hodge-de Rham spectral sequence degenerates at its $E_1$-page. \end{proposition} \begin{proof} As each $\cH^q(X_\eh,\Omega_{\eh, /K_0}^p)$ is of finite dimension over $K_0$ (by the properness of $X$ and Proposition \ref{coh}), it suffices to show that